Do you know what attracted me to Bratislava the most?

 I also recommend having lunch at the gallery.
 During my visit to Budapest and Bratislava I was beginning to feel quite starved of healthy vegetarian food, so was happy to find a few really nice vegetarian dishes on their menu.

-Look our for Cumil & other Statues
+6. Look our for Cumil & other statues

 Bratislava’s most well-loved statues all have rather cheeky personas.
 The most famous is Cumil, a man whose upper body peaks out from the sewer.
 Due to his ankle-length height it wouldn’t surprise me if Cumil has unwittingly tripped a few people over, and more than once he has been damaged by cars.

-Statue of Schone Naci in Bratislava In the Old Town you’re also likely to bump into Schone Naci – The stuff of Bratislava legends, Naci was a well-known local man in the early 20th century.
+In the Old Town you’re also likely to bump into Schone Naci – The stuff of Bratislava legends, Naci was a well-known local man in the early 20th century.
 A Poor yet excessively eccentric man, he paraded the streets of Bratislava in old, but elegant attire, greeting passers-by with his top-hat and bowing courteously to ladies passing by.
 I think every city has a few of these characters!

-Capture the views from Bratislava Castle
+7. Capture the views from Bratislava Castle

 Residing on the top of an incline, the huge white building with four corner towers across the whole city, beckoning for attention.
-I didn’t have time to go inside so instead admired the views of the city, and nearby Austria, supposedly on a clear day you can see as far as Hungary.
+I didn’t have time to go inside so instead admired the views of the city, nearby Austria, and supposedly on a clear day you can see as far as Hungary!

-Slovak Radio Station
+9. Slovak Radio Station

 If you’re into architecture with a penchant for Brutalism, don’t miss this gravity defying building located near the train station.

-Relax in the Sculpture Park behind Grassalkovich Presidential Palace
+10. Relax in the Sculpture Park behind Grassalkovich Presidential Palace

 I always need to seek out green spaces when I’m in a city and the sculpture park which resides rather modestly behind Grassalkovich Presidential Palace (dubbed the White House) is a little haven away from the crowds.
+It’s a relatively small park, but a charming one.

 You’ll find a striking contrast between traditional and contemporary sculptures from a variety of local and international artists.

-Plan a day-trip to Vienna
+12. Plan a day-trip to Vienna

 Vienna is an hour by train from Bratislava and I couldn’t recommend enough visiting these cities together.
-Trains run frequently and you can book your ticket online via Trainline
+Trains run frequently and you can book your ticket online via Trainline.

 Each city is completely different, and yet they compliment one another extremely well.
 Vienna is large and very international, whereas Bratislava is comparatively small and quaint.
 Where Vienna is the epitome of elegance, Bratislava is quirkier and more unassuming.